Dreaming381/Latios-Framework-Documentation/Core/Scene Management.md

     -   In Unity, subscenes are loaded asynchronously, and only GameObject scenes can be loaded synchronously
-    -   In Latios, the scene is loaded using the synchronous API and a pause frame, and all subscenes are forced to load synchronously as well
+    -   In Latios, the scene is loaded using the synchronous API and a pause frame, and all subscenes are forced to load synchronously by default as well, though this can be changed via *Subscene Load Options* authoring component
 -   Destroyed entities
     -   In Unity, only the entities that were contained within the subscene are destroyed